 Java RDP Connection Details

-The Java RDP interface supports Windows XP and Windows 2003 targets.
+- The Java RDP interface supports Windows XP and Windows 2003 targets. - Java RDP can be used for proxy mode connections.
+See About Connection Modes (on page 250).

 Interfaces for Out-of-Band KVM, Out-of-Band Serial Connections